 It takes a full mix of Toronto Zoo staff to raise a baby polar bear.
-Under the overall direction of our three Veterinarians and our lead Veterinarian, Dr. Graham Crawshaw, our Zoo team or 'Zoo parents' consist of dedicated veterinarians, veterinarian technicians and keepers from both the Americas region and our Wildlife Health Centre.
+Under the overall direction of our Veterinarians and our lead Veterinarian, Dr. Chris Dutton, our Zoo team or 'Zoo parents' consist of dedicated veterinarians, veterinarian technicians and keepers from both the Americas region and our Wildlife Health Centre.
 Approximately 20 Zoo staff in total!

 Responsible for the care of this cub 24/7, together, our staff ensure this baby polar bear is aptly monitored and cared for with daily feedings (starting at nine times a day!) as well as ongoing daily monitoring of food intake, fecal and urine output, body temperature and body weight.

-Exercise is also important for this little guy, and our Veterinarian technicians and Keepers make a point of providing exercise time for this little cub every day, after each feeding.
-It's a great opportunity for him to stretch and strengthen his muscles and to also explore and respond to physical contact from the Zoo staff.
+Exercise is also important for this little girl, and our Veterinarian technicians and Keepers make a point of providing exercise time for this little cub every day, after each feeding.
+It's a great opportunity for her to stretch and strengthen her muscles and to also explore and respond to physical contact from the Zoo staff.